Lhasa to Everest Base Camp Tour 8 Days

 • Transportation Flight/Car/Jeep/Van/Bus

-• Activity Cultural and Historical Tours
+• Activity Cultural Tours & EBC Hiking

 • Best Season March - May and Sept -November

-• Group Size 2 -12 People
+• Group Size Mini.
+2, Max.
+12 People

 • Trip Start/End Lhasa, Tibet